bright/new-www/_posts/2017-11-05-http-request-logging-in-node.md

 Two more things to note here.

-First is that as both successful (2xx) and gracefully unsuccessful (4xx and handled 5xx) are going through the "ordinary" `finish` event route, I added the code to determine what is the most correct console logger level to be used.
-It has a little effect on the plain text logs output, but when looking at the terminal of the application running it dev, warnings and errors are colored red so they catch the attention more easily.
+First is that as both successful (2xx) and gracefully unsuccessful (4xx and handled 5xx) are going through the "ordinary" `finish` event route, I added the code to determine what the most correct console logger level to be used is.
+It has a little effect on the plain text logs output, but while looking at the terminal of the application running it dev, warnings and errors are colored red so they catch the attention more easily.

-Second is the `cleanup` function that ensures no hanging listeners exists and regardless of which code path is taken, all the listeners are cleared and nothing prevents correct garbage collection.
+Second is the `cleanup` function that ensures no hanging listeners exist and regardless of which code path is taken, all the listeners are cleared and nothing prevents correct garbage collection.

 ## Correlate your requests with responses

 We're doing well in logging both ends of our pipeline so far, but it's very far from usefulness if our request start logs are not at all correlated with response end logs.
-When we process many requests simultaneously, we have no way to figure out how long the request processing took or what was the URL requested for an unsuccessful response.
+When we process many requests simultaneously, we have no way to figure out how long the request processing took or what the URL requested for an unsuccessful response was.
 Let's fix it by generating a transient identifier for the request being processed and ensuring it is included in all the log entries we create.

-We do it by running a middleware that adds our custom property to the request object and sets its value to the token generated by [`gen-uid`](https://www.npmjs.com/package/gen-uid) library, although the way we generate the value is not important at all and you might use any other method that provides a value that is unique enough to distinguish a single particular request from another ones.
+We do it by running a middleware that adds our custom property to the request object and sets its value to the token generated by [`gen-uid`](https://www.npmjs.com/package/gen-uid) library although the way we generate the value is not important at all and you might use any other method that provides a value that is unique enough to distinguish a single particular request from another ones.

 ```typescript
 import {token} from 'gen-uid'